jervon24/azure-network-protocols/README.md

 <p>
 <img src=https://i.imgur.com/8Idsgpx.png/>
 </p>
-Logged in the Domain controller virtual machine and created this four folders to set permissions.
+Logged in to the Domain controller virtual machine and created these four folders the set permissions.
 Folder “read-access” was shared with “Domain Users” group, Permission was set to “Read”.
 Folder “write-access”, was shared with the “Domain Users” group and the Permissions was set to “Read/Write” and the folder “no-access” shared with “Domain Admins” and permissions “Permissions: “Read/Write”

 <img src=https://i.imgur.com/45fio4x.png/> <img src=https://i.imgur.com/45fio4x.png/> <img src=https://i.imgur.com/45fio4x.png/>